Transgender Europe

-Transgender Europe (TGEU) is a network of different organizations working to combat discrimination against trans people and support the rights of transgender people.
-It was founded in 2005 in Vienna during the 1st European Transgender Council as "European Transgender Network" and it is currently a registered NGO as "Transgender Europe".
+Transgender Europe (TGEU) is a European umbrella organisation which aims to combat discrimination against transgender people, as well as supporting the rights and wellbeing of transgender individuals.
+It was founded in 2005 in Vienna during the first European Transgender Council and it is currently operating as a registered association in Berlin.

-Since 2009, in collaboration with the online magazine "Liminalis", TGEU has run the project "Trans Murder Monitoring" (TMM) that records the many people who every year around the world are killed as result of anti-trans violence.
+Since April 2009, TGEU has run the Trans Murder Monitoring (TMM) research project, which records the many people who are murdered every year around the world as a result of anti-trans violence.

 History

 TGEU was established on the first European Transgender Council in Vienna in November 2005 and formally registered as an Austrian charitable organisation 14 months later.
 TGEU was run as a volunteer organisation for many years.
 In 2008 TGEU acquired their first independent project-based funding.
 However, it took until 2009 to hire first project staff (to implement the TvT project).
 In 2012 the General Assembly held in Dublin decided to move the seat of the organisation to Berlin, a process that was finalised with the closing of the Austrian association at the General Assembly held in Budapest in 2014.

 In 2016, TGEU’s Sex Work Policy was enthusiastically acclaimed and adopted by the General Assembly at the European Transgender Council in Bologna, Italy.
 Thanks to the efforts of trans activists in Central Asia, the General Assembly voted to broaden the mandate TGEU to also include Central Asia at the European Transgender Council 2018 in Antwerp, Belgium.

-As of 2021, TGEU has an office in Berlin, Germany, as well as a team of ten members of staff and a board.
-With over 150 member organisations in almost 50 countries, TGEU continues to combine advocacy work in Europe and Central Asia with community work in partnership with member groups.
+As of 2025, TGEU is headquartered in Berlin, Germany, and has a team of fourteen staff members and a board.
+With over 200 member organisations in almost 50 countries, TGEU continues to combine advocacy work in Europe and Central Asia with community work in partnership with member groups.

 Research

 Trans Murder Monitoring

 The Trans Murder Monitoring (TMM) project systematically monitors, collects, and analyses reports of homicides of trans and gender-diverse people worldwide.
 The Trans Murder Monitoring project started in April 2009 as a cooperation between Transgender Europe (TGEU) and the academic online magazine Liminalis – A Journal for Sex/Gender Emancipation and Resistance.
 With the involvement of the editorial team of Liminalis, the TMM became a pilot project of Transgender Europe's "Transrespect versus Transphobia Worldwide" research project in September 2009.

-The latest TMM update (2020) revealed a total of 350 trans and gender-diverse people registered murdered between 1 October 2019 and 30 September 2020, representing a 6% increase in reported murders from the 2019 update.
-The majority of the murders occurred in Brazil (152), Mexico (57), and the United States (28), adding up to a total of 3664 reported cases in 75 countries and territories worldwide between 1 January 2008 and 30 September 2020.
+The latest TMM update (2025) revealed a total of 281 trans and gender-diverse individuals who were recorded as having been murdered between 1 October 2024 and 30 September 2025.
+68% of these murders occurred in Latin America and the Caribbean, with Brazil accounting for 30% of the total.
+Since 2009, TGEU’s monitoring has recorded a total of 5.322 murders of transgender and gender-diverse people worldwide.